AV-Felipe/c_cpp_essentials/02-essentials/readme.md

 - actual parameters: the **arguments** that are passed upon the function call

 - Call by value: actual values are not modified if changes are done to formal parameters - the values are copied.
 It is suitable for functions that return values (functions that don't modify the actual parameter)
+  - arrays **cannot** be passed as values
+  - structures **can** be passed as values - an structure with a property that is an array can be passed as value (this is an expensive operation, depending on the size of the array)
 ```c
 // this function takes two values - they are copied to it's scope - and returns a third value
 int sum(int a, int b){